Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Experiments

 \subsubsection{Configuration and Parameter}

-For the embedding matrices of entities \(E_d\), \(E_p\), and \(E_m\), we use \( \text{dim}=128 \) as the embedding size, initialized between -0.1 and 0.1.
-For the molecular GNN, we use a 4-layer GIN with a hidden size of 128.
-For each molecular graph, the initial 9-dimensional node features include atom count, chirality, and other additional atomic features.
+For the embedding matrices of entities \(E_d\), \(E_p\), and \(E_m\), we set \( 128 \) as the embedding size, initialized in the range of -0.1 to 0.1.
+For the molecular GNN, we implement a 4-layer GIN with a hidden size of 128.
+For each molecular graph, the initial set of 9-dimensional node features comprise atom count, chirality, and other additional atomic features.
 The 3-dimensional edge features include bond type, bond stereochemistry, and conjugated bonds.
 The molecular 3D features include molecular conformations, 3D coordinates, RBF distances, and normalized interatomic vectors.
-We also use a 3-layer GVP, where the hidden dimensions for node feature scalars and vectors are 128 and 64, respectively, and the hidden dimensions for edge feature scalars and vectors are 32 and 1, respectively.
-For the GRU, we use the same number of hidden units as the number of drugs.
-For the loss functions, we set the thresholds \(\delta = 0.5\), \(\tau = 2.5\), \(\beta = 0.95\), and \(\phi = 0.06\).
-We train for 300 epochs during the pretraining stage and 20 epochs during the training stage.
+Additionally, we implement a 3-layer GVP, where the hidden dimensions for node feature scalars and vectors are 128 and 64, respectively, and the hidden dimensions for edge feature scalars and vectors are 32 and 1, respectively.
+For the GRU, we configure the same number of hidden units as the number of medications.
+For the loss functions, we define the thresholds \(\delta = 0.5\), \(\tau = 2.5\), \(\beta = 0.95\), and \(\phi = 0.06\).
+We conduct training for 300 epochs during the pretraining stage and 20 epochs during the training stage.